JerryAgbesi/JerryAgbesi/README.md

-### Hey there 👋, I'm Jerry Agbesi
+### Hey there 👋, I'm Jerry Agbesi.
+A Computer Engineering student who loves to explore various continents of the Tech world.
+I'm presently working towards becoming an Extraordinary mobile applications Engineer.

 - 🔭 I’m currently working on a Recipe App
--🌱 I’m currently learning flutter for   and python
+-🌱 I’m currently learning Dart (flutter)and python
 - ⚡ Fun fact: I love to create cool Illustrutions in my free time

 <!--